 One of my favorite ways to drop into the here and now is to cook a beautiful meal full of color, flavor, and texture.
-Cooking is my creative outlet, my moving asana, and eating is my meditation.
+Cooking is my creative outlet, my moving asana.
+Eating is my meditation.
 These soul-full sweet potato noodles are inspired by my Thai travels.
-The ginger, the lime, the garlic, and coriander leaves (aka cilantro), all take me back to the place where I could effortlessly just be.
+The ginger, lime, garlic, and coriander leaves all take me back to the place where I could effortlessly just be.

-I hope you enjoy this recipe––every single bite.
-And I hope it inspires you to dip a little deeper into this river called life.
+I hope you enjoy this sweet potato noodles recipe––every single bite.
+And I hope it inspires you to dip a little deeper into this river called life.s

 Sweet Potato Noodles with Tangy Almond Sauce